amaloney3/mlenv_movie_success_predictor/Machine_Learning_Model_Segment_4.md

 * Currency abbreviations attached to numbers that casued the inferred data types to be rendered as strings
 * Raw data scraped from websites is generally prone to inconsistency in data structures, inconsistency in data encoding and data entry errors.
 This variability in data elements places great importance on discerning the actual meaning of values, matching strings to identify dictinct categories, and devising appropriate transformations for use in machine learning models

 The datasets were cleaned separately to handle their specific data issues and then merged on IMDB ID number for comparisons and creation of the final input dataset.
+These csv files were used for data exploration, cleaning and modeling while the AWS database was under development

 Although machine learning models can handle some "messy" data, cleaning and standardizing data in an appropriate fashion before inputting to the model development should result in a model that requires less training and tuning.